 - 2.4 kWh per hour X 9 hours X $.10 cents per kWh = $2.16 a day

 - $2.16 x 30 days = $64.80 a month

 - $14,000 (cost of a 4-kilowatt system) divided by $64.80 = 216 months

 - 216 months divided by 12 = 18 years to pay off

 Most people don’t live in their house 5 years let alone 17 years!
 And please remember, the above example assumes 9 hours of 100% direct sunlight, which is impossible due to all the inefficiencies previously mentioned.

-The next question you need to ask yourself is, what’s your weather like?
-The example I’ve been using assumes every day produces 9 hours of full sunlight.
+The example I’ve been using assumes every day all throughout the year produces 9 hours of full sunlight.
 This won’t happen anywhere.
 As a best case real-world scenario, let’s say I lived in the Arizona desert which averages about 85% of all possible sunlight.
-We would have to cut back on the power production derived above by about 15%, so my 17 year payoff estimate is more like 19 years (if we also assume electric rates are the same).
-If you also include another 10% decrease in efficiency caused by the inverter and cabling, it goes up to 21 years.
+We would have to cut back on the power production derived above by about 15%, so my 18 year payoff estimate is more like 21 years.
+If you also include another 10% decrease in efficiency caused by the inverter and cabling, it goes up to 23 years.
 After about 10 years, solar panels can lose up to 12% of their efficiency.
-So that payoff date increase to 22 years.
-And you better hope nothing breaks and needs to be replaced during this time.
+So that payoff date increase even further into the future.

 Now, there are Federal government rebates on all solar and wind powered home systems with no upper end cap, provided you qualify.
 But, you only qualify for the credit if a licensed contractor installs the system.
 If you do it yourself, you do not qualify for the credit.